 Ethical Guideline for Journal Publication

-The editors of Al-Buhuts (e-Journal) is responsible for deciding which articles submitted to the journal should be published.
+The editors of Farabi are responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
-The editors may confer with other editors or reviewers in making their decisions.
+The editors may confer with other editors or reviewers in making this decision.

 Disclosure and Conflicts of Interest